On the normality of the concatenated Fibonacci constant: Numerical experiments

 In base $10$, the leading digits of $F_{n}$ follow Benford's law (digit $1$ appears with frequency $\log_{10}{2} \approx 0.301$, digit $9$ with frequency $\log_{10}(10/9) \approx 0.046$), while the trailing digits follow the Pisano periodicity modulo $10$ with period $60$: even digits appear with frequency $1/15$ and odd digits with frequency $2/15$ \cite{spilker}.
 Both biases are visible in the decomposition but are asymptotically negligible.

 Table~\ref{tab:decompose10} reports Good's serial statistic~\eqref{eq:good} computed separately on the middle blocks and on the boundary blocks, for $k = 2, 3, 4$.
-The middle blocks, comprising over $99.99\%$ of all blocks, are fully consistent with uniformity at every block length ($p = 0.77$ at $k=2$, $p = 0.20$ at $k=3$, $p = 0.17$ at $k=4$).
+For these category-restricted statistics the serial difference in~\eqref{eq:good} is taken within the category itself: for the middle category, $\Delta\chi^{2}_{k} = \chi^{2}_{\text{mid}}(k) - \chi^{2}_{\text{mid}}(k-1)$, where $\chi^{2}_{\text{mid}}(1)$ is the Pearson statistic of the interior digits (positions $1, \ldots, L_{n}-2$ within each $F_{n}$), which are precisely the symbols from which the middle blocks are drawn.
+The middle blocks, comprising over $99.99\%$ of all blocks, are fully consistent with uniformity at every block length: the interior digits give $\chi^{2}_{\text{mid}}(1) = 3.02$ on $9$ degrees of freedom ($p = 0.96$), and the serial statistics give $p = 0.64$ at $k=2$, $p = 0.20$ at $k=3$, and $p = 0.17$ at $k=4$.
+As in the base-$2$ decomposition of Section~\ref{subsec:decompose}, Good's serial reference law is formally exact for the full sliding-window counts under the \iid\ null, not for the filtered middle-block subset used here; since the base-$10$ middle blocks show no significant deviation at any $k$, this does not affect the conclusion, but the same caution applies in principle.

-The boundary chi-squared values are enormous because the junction $F_{n} \,|\, F_{n+1}$ juxtaposes a trailing digit governed by the Pisano period (odd digits favoured $2:1$) with a leading digit governed by Benford's law (digit $1$ at frequency $\approx 0.30$).
+The boundary chi-squared values are enormous because the junction $F_{n} \,|\, F_{n+1}$ juxtaposes a trailing digit governed by the Pisano period (odd digits favored $2:1$) with a leading digit governed by Benford's law (digit $1$ at frequency $\approx 0.30$).
 Among the boundary $2$-blocks, ``$91$'', ``$31$'', ``$71$'', ``$51$'', and ``$11$'' are the most overrepresented, all reflecting the Benford bias of the next Fibonacci number.
 This deterministic pattern propagates to longer blocks in a predictable way.